MathChat: Converse to Tackle Challenging Math Problems with LLM Agents: Failure Analysis

 \subsection{Failure reasons}

 We first summarize the failure cases according to the reasons for failure, based on the systematic math problem-solving process established by George Pólya~\cite{polya2004solve}.
 The process consists of (1) understanding the problem; (2) devising a plan; (3) executing the plan; (4) reviewing and extending.
 We observe failures of the following three main types.
+We give one example each for the two types of failures in Figure~\ref{fig:failure3cases}.
+More example are provided in Appendix~\ref{appendix:Failure_analysis}.

 \textbf{Type 1.
 Failure to devise or select an appropriate plan or path to solve the problem.} This type encompasses cases where GPT-4 fails to provide a proper way to approach the problem.
 In these instances, the answer is consistently incorrect, even though each individual step of the calculation is accurate.
 Failure cases of this type are typically tricky problems that even math experts find challenging.